Procedure: Fraud and Corruption Control

 - A person who reports suspected fraud should provide as much information as possible, including details of any person they believe to be involved and the actions or activities they believe to be fraudulent, including how, when and where those actions or activities occurred.
 However, they should not investigate the matter themselves, as this may compromise a subsequent investigation.

-- The Director CGRO can provide confidential and independent advice to staff and managers in relation to suspected fraud.
+- The Director CGRO will provide confidential and independent advice to staff and managers in relation to processes for the management and administration of instances where fraud is suspected.

 Investigation of suspected incidents of fraud